2pc/libgbdt/README.md

 # libgbdt

 Non original !
-This code  Import From Other Place,  and  only a little Modify ,Some Annotation
+This code  Imported  From Other Place,  and  only a little Modify ,Some Annotation

-A implement of LS_Boost in [Greedy Function Approximation: A Gradient Boosting Machine.](https://statweb.stanford.edu/~jhf/ftp/trebst.pdf)
+A implement of LS_Boost Algorithm,mentioned in [Greedy Function Approximation: A Gradient Boosting Machine.](https://statweb.stanford.edu/~jhf/ftp/trebst.pdf)

 ```